luigiplatania94/RaycastScanner/README.md

 ### StartingPointOffset
 Offset the height of the starting point of the raycast scanner.

-This should be places above the head of the player.
+This should be placed above the head of the player.

 ### Tolerance
 The system does not measure if the parent actor changed it's position within this specified error limits.